 - Infrastructure

 - Community services

 - Planning and regulatory services, and

-- Governance and tangata whenua.
+- Governance and tāngata whenua.

 In each cluster there are a number of specific services and activities.
-For each one we've outlined what has been achieved in 2018/19 and set out the results for our key performance indicators against the targets that were set in the 2018-38 Long term plan.
+For each one we've outlined what has been achieved in 2018/19 and set out the results for our key performance indicators against the targets that were set in the Long term plan 2018-38.